How to Express Emotions in Healthy Ways?

 Emotional awareness enables us also to predict or forecast who we might respond in the future to a similar situation.
 This aspect of emotional awareness is particularly helpful because it supports our desire to plan better for the future.
 For example, we may better anticipate what is necessary to sustain our long-term happiness or what will generate negative feelings.

-Forecasting your feelings can be motivational and drive us towards success, and they can help to steer us of adverse outcomes; therefore, they can improve our decision-making power and equip us with the necessary tools to communicate those feelings in advance.
+Forecasting your feelings can be motivational and drive us towards success.
+They can help to steer us of adverse outcomes, can improve our decision-making power and equip us with the necessary tools to communicate those feelings in advance.
 This practice can also make us more aware of the opinions of others.

 What more can you do to improve your communication skills?
 How do you take everything you now know about emotions and communicate in a way that is healthy?
 In essence, your degree of emotional awareness will dictate how successful you are with communication.